Fusion Categories over Non-Algebraically Closed Fields: Preliminaries

 From the above table, we can deduce that when both $X$ and $Y$ are complex, $X\boxtimes Y$ decomposes into two non-isomorphic complex simple objects (cf. Example \ref{Eg:DeligneTensorOfSimplesNotSimple}).
 When both $X$ and $Y$ are quaternionic, $X\boxtimes Y$ decomposes into four isomorphic copies of a unique real simple object.
 Finally when $X$ is complex and $Y$ is quaternionic, $X\boxtimes Y$ decomposes into two isomorphic copies of a unique complex simple object. \end{example}

-\begin{definition} A multifusion category over $\mathbb K$ is a rigid monoidal category $\s C$ that is separable (see Definition \ref{Def:Separable}) over $\mathbb K$ and whose product $\otimes$ is $\mathbb K$-linear in both arguments.
+\begin{definition} A multifusion category over $\mathbb K$ is a rigid monoidal category $\s C$ that is separable (and hence abelian, see Definition \ref{Def:Separable}) over $\mathbb K$ and whose product $\otimes$ is $\mathbb K$-linear in both arguments.
 If in addition $\1$ is simple, we say that $\s C$ is a fusion category. \end{definition}

 \begin{example} The category $\Rep_{\mathbb K}(G)$ is a fusion category whenever $\char(\mathbb K)\nmid |G|$ \end{example}

 \begin{example} Let $\s M_n(\Vec_{\mathbb K})$ be the semisimple category generated by simple objects $E_{i,j}$, with $\End(E_{i,j})\cong\mathbb K$ for all $i,j\in\{1,\cdots,n\}$.
 The tensor product is given by